 This course introduces students to the actor's art and techniques.
-Students will learn and use exercises, discussion, rehearsal and performance to broaden their experience of theater and themselves.
-They will also sample a spectrum of theatrical methodologies and reflect on their own learning process in order to develop their own voice as a theater artist.
+Students will learn and use exercises, discussion, rehearsal and performance to broaden their experience of theatre and themselves.
+They will also sample a spectrum of theatrical methodologies and reflect on their own learning process in order to develop their own voice as a theatre artist.
 There are no prerequisites for this course.

-THEA 201 History of Theater (CORE-Methods of Inquiry/Aesthetic Appreciation/Literature) (First semester/3 credits)
+THEA 201 History of Theatre (CORE-Methods of Inquiry/Aesthetic Appreciation/Literature) (First semester/3 credits)

-This course will examine the history and development of Western forms of theater, including the theater of Ancient Greece, Medieval Europe, the Renaissance, Restoration England, modern Europe and contemporary America.
+This course will examine the history and development of Western forms of theatre, including the theatre of Ancient Greece, Medieval Europe, the Renaissance, Restoration England, modern Europe and contemporary America.
 Special attention will be paid to the history of performance.
-Area theatrical performances, theaters and other resources (including field trips) will be integrated into readings.
+Area theatrical performances, theatres and other resources (including field trips) will be integrated into readings.
 This course will provide direct experiential learning, online forums for discussion and classroom analysis.